Asinabka Film & Media Arts Festival

 • to provide a space where Indigenous peoples can tell their own stories and see their own cultures reflected back at them

 • to entertain, to be innovative, and to present the best in Indigenous film and arts.

-Asinabka Festival is non-competitive and does not offer any Awards or Prizes, although we do pay Screening Fee's for all films presented at our festival.
+Asinabka Festival is non-competitive and does not offer any Awards or Prizes, although we do offer Screening Fee's for all films presented at our festival.
 Artist fees are determined by following IMAA guidelines.
 Asinabka Festival is mostly volunteer-run, and does not charge submission fees for artists (with the exception of the $1 charge through FilmFreeway to limit the high volume of ineligible submissions).
 Please contact us via email if you would like to have this $1 fee waived for your eligible submission.

-The 10th annual Asinabka Festival will most likely be be taking place online due to the ongoing global pandemic, it will run from Sept.
-15-19, 2021.
+The 12th annual Asinabka Festival is planned to take place with in-person screenings and events, with some online programming, it will run from Aug.
+9-13, 2023.
 The Festival is currently seeking works from independent filmmakers, any film or video that tells First Nations, Métis, or Inuit stories, or focuses on international Indigenous issues, is eligible.
 Preference is given to films made by Indigenous filmmakers, and to recent films produced within the last two years.
 Submissions can be in any genre (documentary, drama, animation, experimental etc.) or any length, and must be finished works.
 Multiple submissions from the same filmmaker are permitted.
 All submissions are peer-reviewed by a Selection Jury comprised of Artists, Curators, and Indigenous filmmakers.
-Applicants will be notified of programming decisions via email by June 2021.
+Applicants will be notified of programming decisions via email in June 2023.

 Submissions must include a brief description, still images from the film being submitted, and a bio of the Filmmaker(s)/Director(s).